simonmichael/hledger_site/src/scripting.md

 If you are not comfortable with Make's syntax, or when scripts get more complex, dedicated or multi-function shell scripts will be less hassle.

+## Just

+`just is a more modern alternative to make.
+I prefer it and recommend it for many use cases.
+See [hledger and just](just.md) for more details.

 ## Add-on commands

 If you name scripts hledger-something and make them executable in PATH,